ENFP

 ENFPs and stress

-- Instead of committing to numerous projects at once and bouncing around between them all, dedicate some time specifically for trying new things or freely getting creative.
-Then you can worry less about those other, more regimented tasks.
+- Make time to experiment with new projects.
+Instead of committing to every interesting project and bouncing between them, dedicate some time to trying new things and being creative.
+This will help you worry less about those other, more regimented tasks.